Paragard Lawsuits Are Being Filed

 Paragard, the popular, non-hormonal intrauterine device (IUD), has surfaced as the cause of multiple injuries in the patients who used them.
-With injuries ranging from organ scarring to infertility, and even death, victims of these seriously flawed devices, are filing lawsuits against their manufacturer in an effort to recover some of their economic losses, as well as to be compensated for pain and suffering and other damages.
+With injuries ranging from organ scarring to infertility, victims of these seriously flawed devices, are filing lawsuits against their manufacturer in an effort to recover some of their economic losses, as well as to be compensated for pain and suffering and other damages.

 If you suffered an injury connected to your use of the Paragard intrauterine device (IUD), the legal team at Tosi Law LLP will fight for your right to recover damages.
 Call us today at (888) 312-2518 for a free case review and consultation.